sablemadison/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+I would use Class components to gain access to life cycle hooks, unique methods available to Class Components.
+Class components can have state so that would be anohter reason to use them.

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. contructor method: Used to load initial state data and anything that needs to be there when render is called.
+Good for receiving props and setting and translating them to state.
+Could be used to bing class methods to render function and vise versa

+render method.
+Required for all Class Components
+The lifeblood of a component; how things work.
+When triggered, UI gets shown on DOM.
+Involved in both mounting and updating phase.
+State and render come hand in hand

 - [ ] What is the purpose of a custom hook?
 - [ ] Why is it important to test our apps?